BIOFEEDBACK & YOU

 Biofeedback practitioners use professional equipment that gives the ability to monitor multiple physiological responses at the same time; electrical activity produced by muscles (electromyography/sEMG), galvanic skin response (GSR), respiration rate (RR), heart rate and heart rate variability (HR, HRV), peripheral temperature, and electrical activity of the brain (electroencephalogram /EEG).

 When individuals face stressors, they tend to respond with the same physiological responses, and pathology might result from the effects of stress accumulated in the body’s system.
-These are some of the clinical applications of Biofeedback
+Here are some of the clinical conditions that can be exacerbated by stress and Biofeedback Training can help.

 Headaches (migraine and tension headaches)